VoodooSMBus/VoodooSMBus/README.md

 - Add the patch in `config.plist.patch`, so `VoodooPS2Controller` does not attach itself to the PS2 interface of the touchpad
 - Delete `VoodooPS2Controller.kext/Contents/PlugIns/VoodooPS2Mouse.kext`, otherwise the touchpad will not work after sleep
 - Add the four patches found here https://github.com/leo-labs/macOS-ThinkPad-T480s/blob/master/EFI/CLOVER/config.example.plist#L436-L467 and https://github.com/leo-labs/macOS-ThinkPad-T480s/blob/master/EFI/CLOVER/config.example.plist#L500-L535 to supress loading of those kexts
+- If using Clover, disable FixSBUS under ACPI->DSDT->DSDT in your Config.plist
+- Config bootloader
+  - Clover: Disable FixSBUS under ACPI->DSDT->Fixes in your Config.plist
+  - OpenCore: Make sure you don't have SSDT-SBUS-MCHC or SSDT-SBUS
 - Install this kext

 ## Configuration